The “remove unused CSS” setting in optimization plugins is just one way to reduce CSS.

 How do I remove unused CSS using Autoptimize?

-Autoptimize can only minify, combine, inline, and defer CSS files.
-Their RapidLoad extension is specifically for removing unused CSS.
+Autoptimize can minify, combine, inline, and defer CSS.
+Their RapidLoad extension can remove unused CSS, but several optimization plugins already do this with more features.

-How do I remove unused CSS without a WordPress plugin?
+How do I remove unused CSS without a plugin?

 Cheers,